yvelikova/axway-open-docs/content/en/docs/apim-reference-architectures/container-aws/_index.md

 system (SCM).
 GitHub and GitLab are two popular choices.
 As an alternative, you can version control `FED` or `POL`/`ENV` files.

-In addition to the source code, you need to maintain deployment artifacts in the form of a Docker image, since this is what you deploy in the EMT mode.
+In addition to the source code, you need to maintain:

+* Deployment artifacts in the form of a Docker image, since this is what you deploy in the EMT mode.
 Thus, a Docker registry is required.
 * RDBMS backup - use the appropriate backup procedure for the selected RDBMS.
 * Cassandra - follow recommendations in [Cassandra backup and restore](/docs/cass_admin/cassandra_bur/).